InverniciMarta/5-PointStencilMeth_Parallel/README.md

 # HPC 5-Stencil Computation of 2D Heat Equation
 This repository contains an advanced High-Performance Computing (HPC) implementation of a five-dimensional stencil computation, leveraging MPI for distributed memory parallelism and OpenMP for shared memory parallelism.
-The code is designed for efficient stencil updates on multidimensional grids, a common pattern in scientific simulations.
 This project was developed as part of the HPC 2024/2025 course at the University of Trieste.

 ## PROJECT TREE